 I enjoyed the themes of kindness, authenticity, and breaking free of stereotypes.
 I also appreciated that it is a squeaky clean read that I can hand my children without worrying about some of the content.
-In fact, this is just the type of book that my Chloe will love, so it is going in her summer reading bin this year (stay tuned–I have the lists done finally and will be posting them next week!).
+In fact, this is just the type of book that my middle daughter will love, so it is going in her summer reading bin this year.

 Definitely put this book on your lists for your own kids this year.
 You won’t regret it!